 Personal Impact Statement

-To be admitted into the Applied Science program please submit your Personal Impact Statement.
+To be admitted into the Boise State Multidisciplinary Studies or the Applied Science program, please submit your Personal Impact Statement and select the top three Emphasis Areas that interest you.
 Once you submit this form you will receive an emailed copy for your records.

 An important aspect of our program is self-reflection.
 Obtaining a bachelor’s degree is a difficult and rewarding process!
 Consider the Personal Impact Statement your purpose statement as to why you will finish your degree.